Property Tax Relief Programs

 Tax Relief Programs

 The Coconino County Assessor's Office offers several tax relief programs.
-These programs include a tax exemption for widow/widowers and disabled persons as well as a Value Protection Option for qualified senior citizens.
+These programs include a tax exemption for Widow/Widower, Persons with Total and Permanent Disability and Veterans with Disability, as well as a Value Protection Option for qualified senior citizens.

-Applications for the Widow/Widower and Disabled Person Exemption are accepted from January 1 to March 1.
+Applications for the Widow/Widower, Persons with Total and Permanent Disability and Veterans with Disability Exemption are accepted from January 1 to March 1.

 Household income limits: